DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 academic, who writes about crowdfunding, creative industries, documentary film production, and digital distribution and delivery of audiovisual content.

+**Lana Swartz** is a PhD candidate at the Annenberg School of Communication and Journalism, University of Southern California.
+Most of her research is about money and other regimes of value and its transfer.

 **Erin B. Taylor** is an economic anthropologist who researches money, poverty and material culture.
 She is the author of *Materializing